Weight Gain and Hair Loss

 While no studies support a direct link between weight gain and hair loss, gaining weight generally impacts your entire body.
 Extra weight stresses your skeleton, musculature, immune system, skin and hair, so it’s possible there’s an indirect link.
 Certainly, acne breakouts and brittle hair seem to occur when you’re overweight.

-If you’re experiencing weight gain and hair loss, Vitality NP Family Health can help you.
+If you’re experiencing weight gain and hair loss, Vitality NP NYC can help you.
 This New York City holistic clinic successfully provides long-term solutions to age-related health issues and focuses on longevity treatments.
 Nurse practitioner Svetlana Pyatigorskaya offers a variety of:

 Who Suffers from Hair Loss?